 Access and recovery within the Improving Access to Psychological Therapies (IAPT) service continues to under-perform, partly due to the effects of the pandemic and partly due to historic issues related to the number of patients starting treatment.
-It has also been noted that patients entering the IAPT service within Sefton have a higher severity which again affected recovery.
-Access remains below the 1.59% monthly target at less than 1% per month.
-Recovery has fluctuated throughout the year above and below the 50% planned value.
+Current levels throughout the year to access the services are consistently below the 1.59% monthly target with latest levels at 0.68%.